 Calculate the As-Is Value

-Like we said before, the very first step to determining the ARV of a property is actually determining the property’s current value also known as the “as-is” value.
+- Like we said before, the very first step when determining what the ARV of a property is, is actually determining the property’s current value also known as the “as-is” value.
 This is where an appraiser can really shine.
 Determining the “as-is” value of a property is what appraisers do best.

 Calculate Cost of Needed Repairs